KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 {{< figure alt="Screenshot of the prompt to configure the project" width="800px" src="configure-project-prompt.png" >}}

-A prompt will open at the top-middle of the window asking to choose a kit (A kit is a configuration used when building and running the project.)
+A prompt will open at the top-middle of the window asking to choose a kit (a set of predefined configurations used when building and running the project).
 Select `Unspecified` to have the kit chosen automatically based on the project and system configuration: